 For example you can automatically save photos you get tagged in on Facebook to dropbox, get an email with a map to where you parked your car, schedule tweets from an RSS feed and well the possibilities are truly limitless.

 In this tutorial I am going to share a bunch of useful IFTTT recipes with you along with a link at the end of the post to find even more awesome IFTTT recipes!

 What You Will Learn

 - What IFTTT is & why it is amazing!

-- How to set it up & use it
+- How to set IFTTT up & use it

-- How I use it to create content & manage the blog behind the scenes
+- The IFTTT recipes I use to create content & manage the blog behind the scenes

 - A stack of other juicy IFTTT hints & tips